-At 6%, Virginia’s corporate income tax has not been raised in over 40 years and is based on a three-factor apportionment formula of payroll, property, and sales.
+At 6 percent, Virginia’s corporate income tax has not been raised in more than 40 years and is based on a three-factor apportionment formula of payroll, property, and sales.
 A single-factor apportionment election based on sales is available for manufacturing companies.

 Sales & Use Tax

-The total sales and use tax in Loudoun County is 6% (5% state, 1% local).
+The total sales and use tax in Loudoun County is 6 percent (5 percent state, 1 percent local).
 Sellers are subject to a sales tax on gross receipts from retail sales or leases of taxable, tangible personal property.
 Manufacturing companies are not subject to taxes on purchases used for production and distributors are not subject to taxes on items purchased for resale.

 Loudoun County Taxes

-Real property tax: real estate in Virginia is assessed at 100% of fair market value and property tax bills are based on the assessment and the real property tax rate, set annually by the Board of Supervisors.
+Real property tax: real estate in Virginia is assessed at 100 percent of fair market value and property tax bills are based on the assessment and the real property tax rate, set annually by the Board of Supervisors.

 - Business professional occupational license (BPOL) tax: business owners must register their business with the Commissioner of Revenue within 30 days of commencing business operations in Loudoun County and must renew their business license each year by reporting gross receipts.
 See specific tax rates by business category.

 - Business tangible personal property (BPPT) tax: businesses must declare furniture, fixtures, computer equipment, machinery, tools, heavy equipment, and other property located in Loudoun County each year.
-An aggressive depreciation schedule of 50% year one and 10% each following year until year five applies.
+An aggressive depreciation schedule of 50 percent year one and 10 percent each following year until year five applies.
 See specific tax rates by business category.